morphed

 Read more in our Nano Banana prompts for fashion guide.

-Nano Banana handles stylized art as well as it handles photorealism, making it a solid choice for anime, manga, and fantasy illustration.
+Nano Banana handles stylized art as well as it handles photorealism, making it a strong choice for anime, manga, and fantasy illustration.

 Prompt: "Anime warrior with flowing blue hair and glowing runic armor, dramatic battle stance on a cliff edge, cherry blossom petals swirling in the wind, epic sunset sky with mountains in the background, detailed cel-shaded style"